zhendrikse/tdd/tdd-katas/countries-kata/countries-kata-python/README.md

 ```
 </details>

-If we want to interface to the real countries data REST endpoint, we
+If we want to interface to the real countries' data REST endpoint, we
 may want to implement our `RestCountriesInputAdapter` all the way.

 <details>